 You can serve Corned Beef and Cabbage any day but if it’s St. Patrick’s Day, it’s mandatory.
 It’s really Corned Beef with Cabbage, Turnips, Potatoes and Carrots so it’s a complete meal.
-If you buy a corned beef brisket sealed in a bag of brine, half the work is already done for you.
-So all that’s left is boiling and chopping.
+You can buy a corned beef brisket sealed in a bag of brine so half the work is already done for you.
+All that’s left to do is boiling and chopping.
 It’s that easy!

 Tough cuts of meat need to cook low and slow to ensure they come out tender and juicy.
 A corned beef brisket can be boiled right in the bag.
 Make sure to read the instructions on the package because some are not boil in the bag.
 And check to match the weight and the time of boiling.
 A typical sized grocery store package can take anywhere from 1 ½ to 3 ½ hours.
 That’s a long time.
 It also recommends you poke a few holes in the bag which is likely to prevent it expanding as it heats.
 Of course if you have an Instant Pot you can cook the beef much faster, but I don’t have one so this is the old fashioned way.